 Aries (March 21-April 19)

 The Ancient Greeks tell us that the Aries constellation was created when a god placed the ram among the stars to honor it.
-Aries was the winged-ram with the golden fleece, who was the offspring of Poseidon in ram form and the nymph, Thephane (granddaughter of the sun-god Helios) whom he had turned into a ewe.
+Aries was the winged-ram with the golden fleece, who was the offspring of Poseidon, god of the sea, in ram form and the nymph Thephane (granddaughter of the sun-god Helios) whom he had turned into a ewe.
 Aries major story comes in when, in Boeotia, there was a king who had two children with his first wife, the goddess Nephele.
-After the King, Athamas, fell in love with and married his second wife, Nephele left angry and it started a drought in the kingdom.
+After the King, Athamas, fell in love with and married his second wife, Nephele left angrily and it started a drought in the kingdom.
 Ino, the second wife, was dangerously jealous of the children and wanted them killed.
 She faked a prophecy from the oracle claiming that the son, Phrixus, had to be sacrificed to end the drought.
 When the king was preparing to sacrifice Phrixus on a mountain top, Aries was sent by Nephele to carry the children away.
 The ram carried the children across the sea, during which Helle (the girl child) fell off and drowned in the strait between Europe and Asia.
 The ram spoke to and comforted Phrixus, who arrived safely at the East end of the Black Sea, and promptly sacrificed the ram to Poseidon, which seems like a dick move to me, but I guess gods are into that kind of thing.
 Having effectively been returned to the god who created him, Aries was then placed among the stars.
-Phrixus saved the fleece to give to the king of his new home and it is featured in the story of Jason and the Argonauts, but that’s a different story.
+Phrixus saved the fleece to give to the king of his new home and it is featured in the story of Jason and the Argonauts.